CES 2018: The Main Show, LVCC, and Sands

 Orbit Bluetooth Trackers for Glasses -- For years, you’ve been able to stick Bluetooth-based object trackers like Tile to your keys or wallet, but Orbit has finally delivered what I always wanted: one that fits on the frame of your glasses!
 Otherwise, they seem to be standard trackers, if a bit pricier than the competition.
 They come in keyring, credit card, or stick-on formats, which you can track with an app.
 Some models will reverse-locate your phone by making it ring.
 They’re available now: $40 for the glasses version, $40 for the card, $30 for the keyring, and $25 for the stick-on model; discounts apply if you buy several.

 Sgnl Makes Your Hand into a Headset -- The Sgnl is a whizbang idea: replace your current watchband with a $249 Sgnl, and when you take a call, the Sgnl transmits two-way audio through bone conduction in your finger, which you have to put in your ear.
 But three things occur to me: 1) for $249, you can buy an awfully nice Bluetooth headset; 2) the most natural gesture you make to your face is the international dude-bro symbol for “call me;” and 3) how would you react to someone talking to their hand making the international dude-bro symbol for “call me?”
 It would get me laughed out of Starbucks.
-If you can get past all that, the Sgnl will be “available in a couple of months.”
-It will come with a connector for the Apple Watch.
+If you can get past all that, the Sgnl will be “available in a couple of months” and will come with a connector for the Apple Watch.

 ReliefBand Nausea Prevention Wristband -- If the thought of talking to your hand makes you queasy, good thing you have two wrists.
 ReliefBand claims to eliminate or reduce the symptoms of motion sickness by sending electromagnetic pulses through your nervous system.
 When presented with a claim like this, since I can’t evaluate the evidence myself, I note the answer to my question about proof: “we have years of clinical studies” passes, “we have dozens of anecdotal testimonials” fails.
 ReliefBand cleared that bar, at least.
-ReliefBand is available the end of the month for $175; a tube of conductive gel you use with it costs $15.
+ReliefBand is available at the end of the month for $175; a tube of conductive gel you use with it costs $15.

-Oska Pulse Pain Relief -- Oska Pulse makes another claim I can’t verify, but I didn’t even need to ask the question about proof: they had a four-inch thick binder sitting on their table labeled “Clinical Studies, part 2 of 2.”
+Oska Pulse Pain Relief -- Oska Pulse makes another claim I can’t verify, but I didn’t even need to ask for proof: they had a four-inch thick binder sitting on their table labeled “Clinical Studies, part 2 of 2.”
 Pulse uses a technology called PEMF, which is… sending electromagnetic pulses through your nervous system.
 The Pulse is a rather large rounded oval with a flat side; you strap it on to where it hurts with an included compression band.
 New at CES is the Oska Pulse Active app, which tracks your pain history and location; this is more useful than it sounds, because doctors regularly complain that their patients don’t record data well, especially about subjective experiences like pain.
 But the promotional literature pointed out a problem with the Pulse: one picture shows a woman on the couch with a Pulse on her leg, another picture shows her in the kitchen with a Pulse on her back.
 That makes sense, because if you had it on your back and were sitting on the couch, it would hurt.
 Available now for $399, with a 30-day money-back guarantee.

 Cue Smoking Cessation App -- Kiwi’s Cue 🎁 iPhone and Android apps make a more believable health claim, saying that they’ll walk the user through a self-paced smoking reduction or cessation program.
 You enter your current daily nicotine stick usage, and a target number you want to get to.
 Every time you have a cigarette, you note it in the app.
 Eventually, it starts telling you when you’re “allowed” to have your next cigarette (in quotes, because you can backslide; you just tell the app you have).
 It figures out when you’re about to smoke based on inductive AI, giving you alerts to maybe skip this one or wait a while longer.
 To replace the immediate psychological reward of having a smoke, the app has a point-scoring system when you stick to your plan or delay the next hit — earn a lot of points, and you can cash them in for a few bucks of Amazon credit.
 Points aren’t worth much, but they offer a tiny endorphin boost for not having a cigarette.
 Currently in beta, the Web site invites you to sign up for a free trial for when it’s released; my press materials don’t say when that will be, or how much it will cost.

 Autonomous SmartDesk 3 -- An AI-infused convertible standing desk sounds a little Cyberdyne Systems to me, but the Autonomous SmartDesk 3 has a fascinating feature set geared to keeping you focused at work.
 At its core, it’s a motorized desk that converts from sitting to standing with a button press.
 But the AI also suggests when to stand, and not just based on the hour like an Apple Watch.
 Instead, it figures out the times of day you begin to get distracted or tired, and changes up your work mode to keep you focused.
 An integrated tablet can order you anything from a pizza to an Uber ride, and it will figure out when to suggest either based on your workday trends.
 The app even integrates with a delivery service and your order history so you’re not taking time to choose from a menu, you’re tapping a button to get your favorite.
-It almost goes without saying that the tablet displays the weather and your calendar, and talks to your smart devices to change the lighting, make coffee, or play music.
+It almost goes without saying that the tablet displays the weather and your calendar, and talks to your smart devices to change the lighting, make coffee, and play music.
 Available now, starting at $549.

-Gamevice -- I’m not much of a gamer, but I thought the idea behind Gamevice 🎁 is pretty cool: it attaches a split Nintendo-style controller on either side of your iPhone or iPad.
+Gamevice -- I’m not much of a gamer, but I think the idea behind Gamevice 🎁 is pretty cool: it attaches a split Nintendo-style controller on either side of your iPhone or iPad.
 In theory, any app that supports MFi controllers should “just work” with its joysticks, buttons, and pads.
 When not in use, the iPhone model of the Gamevice folds up into a package about the size of three or four decks of cards.
-It runs for $80–$100 and is currently shipping.
+It costs $80–$100 and is currently shipping.

 Royole Flexible Displays -- Royole has had their Moon wearable 3D video headset on exhibit at several recent shows, but I haven’t covered it because TidBITS publisher Adam Engst annoyingly already has one to review.
 [Which he hasn’t done yet because Royole only recently released a software update that resolved a show-stopping audio syncing bug with Netflix. -Adam] According to the International Code of Technological Journalistic Ethics, that means I can’t have one.
 Even so, I was impressed by Royole’s flexible display technology: they have come up with a rollable, bendable display that is 0.01 millimeters thick.
 It can be bent to a one millimeter radius without damaging any pixels, and it can reportedly bend 50,000 times before it deteriorates.
 So far, Royole can produce these “screens” at up to around tablet size, with between 300 and 400 pixels-per-inch resolution.
-This isn’t something you buy, this is something which might make for some stunning products at CES 2020.
+This isn’t something you buy, it’s something that might be built into some stunning products at CES 2020.